 Javier Cantero is a Spanish diplomat with foreign policy experience in Europe, Africa, Latin America, and the Mediterranean, and in multilateral and humanitarian affairs.
+He is a senior resident fellow at GMF.

 He has held various positions at Spain’s Ministry for Foreign Affairs headquarters in the units for Western Europe, international organizations, humanitarian action, and the United Nations.
 Cantero was a national delegate at the working parties of the Council of the European Union on humanitarian and multilateral affairs.